aws-samples/aws-modern-application-workshop/README.md

-# Mythical Mysfits: DevSecOps with Docker and AWS Fargate
+# Mythical Mysfits: A tale of love, loss, and cuddles

-## Overview
 ![mysfits-welcome](/images/mysfits-welcome.png)

 # Will you help us find their forever homes?